Luther G. Presley: Biography

 Presley married Julia Magdaline "Maggie" Yingling of Clay, Arkansas in 1911.
 Together they had two sons before Maggie and their third child, another son, died in childbirth in 1922.
 In late 1923, Presley married Rena Henderson of Faulkner County.
 Henderson was also a songwriter who wrote many works of her own as well as authoring stories for children.
 The couple had one child together.

 From 1928 until early 1930, Presley edited songbooks and was in charge of the mailing department for the Hartford Music Company in Hartford, Arkansas.
 He also worked fourteen years for the Central Music Company of Little Rock, Arkansas.
 However, he is most closely associated with the Stamps-Baxter Music and Printing Company, with whom Presley worked for the majority of his professional life spanning from 1930 until his death in 1974.
 Presley composed hymns for Stamps-Baxter while running a music supply store out of his home in Pangburn, Arkansas.

 At the time of his death, Presley was working for the Stamps-Baxter Music and Printing Company.
 He is buried at St. Mary's Cemetery near Rose Bud, Arkansas.
 For the decade following his death, his wife continued to operate the Stamps-Baxter Music store out of their home in Pangburn.

 Work

-Luther Presley is alleged to have written the lyrics for the song "When the Saints Go Marching In" in 1937 with Virgil O. Stamps however this is unlikely to be true as the song was an African American Spiritual (music) and numerous recordings of this song exist from the 1920s and early 1930s (see When The Saints Go Marching In).
+Luther Presley is alleged to have written the lyrics for the song "When the Saints Go Marching In" in 1937 with Virgil O. Stamps however this is unlikely to be true as the song was an African American Spiritual (music) and numerous recordings of this song exist from the 1920s and early 1930s.